-How your membership fee is calculated
+How we calculate your individual membership fee

-- your nominated retroactive cover date
+- your retroactive cover date

 Your membership fee is individually calculated based on the information you provide about the nature and length of your practice.

 You can expect to see a stepped increase in your membership fee each subsequent membership period until you reach the ‘mature’ rate.
 If you move from a high-risk classification to a low-risk classification, the reverse will happen.